Linda Manor Septic-to-Sewer Conversion

 What does the State grant cover?

-At this time, the State grant is applicable only to residential connections and is anticipated to cover most, if not all, of the residential connection costs.
+At this time, the State grant only funds residential connections and is anticipated to cover most, if not all, of the residential connection costs.
 This community project is a “turnkey” project, which means SacSewer will use the grant funding to provide all the necessary services to build the project, including preparing the design, acquiring the permits, and hiring and managing the construction contractor.

 What will it cost for those who want to connect?

 Residential property owners who choose to connect will likely only have to pay the monthly rates for SacSewer and Regional San, which are currently $56.85 combined.
 It is hoped that all construction and connection costs for eligible residential parcels will be fully covered by the State grant (and possibly other funding sources, as necessary).
-If a cost-share for residential property owners is necessary, we will provide estimates of the range of costs for each owner.
-For non-residential parcels within the project area, there may be an opportunity to connect, but it is likely that owners will need to pay some or all of the connection costs.
+If a cost-share for residential property owners is necessary, we will provide estimates of the range of costs for each owner before construction and committing to connect to the sewer system.
+For non-residential parcels within the project area, there may be an opportunity to connect, but owners will need to pay some or all of the connection costs.

 If I say I am interested in participating, will that obligate me to connect?

 No, your participation is non-binding until you sign a sewer agreement later, before construction.
-Stating your interest now and signing a permit-to-enter for the design consultant to look at your property will simply ensure your property is included in the project.
+Signing the design permit-to-enter and giving the design consultant access to look at your property will simply ensure your property is included in the design of the project.

-While there is not a specific target percentage we are required to meet, the more eligible property owners we get to participate, the better chance we have of getting enough State funding to build the project.
+While there is not a specific target percentage we are required to meet, the more eligible property owners that participate, the better chance we have of getting enough State funding to build the project.
 The bottom line is we need a high percentage of property owners to participate to maximize the available funding.
-Please note that Linda Manor has already secured funding.
+Please note that Linda Manor has already secured full funding.

 What if I don’t want to participate?